pH-7/pH-7/README.md

 #### 🏁 Happy Coding! 🤗

 <details open><summary><em>Who Am I?</em></summary>
   Pierre-Henry, passionate full stack engineer, building things that matter with a real impact on the world! 🌏 I really enjoy taking care of others and managing my workflow based on productivity methodologies.
 Open to fast-paced changes with rapidly evolving business and technologies.
 I’m always thirsty to learn and undertake new exciting things and thrilling challenges.
-I always push a lot off focus, determination, energy, and knowledge to accomplish as best as I can a new project or mission from scratch 😊
+I always push a lot off focus, determination, energy, and knowledge to accomplish a new project or mission from scratch 😊
 </details>

 <details><summary><em>Further about me? 🤔</em></summary>